XeroAPI/node-oauth2-example/readme.md

-# readme
+# Node OAuth2 Example

-NOTE * THIS APP IS NO LONGER MAINTAINED.
+NOTE * This app demonstrates how to make raw API calls with the use of Xero's node SDK.

 If you are looking for xero-node sample app & example SDK API usage please visit: https://github.com/XeroAPI/xero-node-oauth2-app.